Nvidia halts self-driving tests in wake of Uber accident

 Analyst Kinngai Chan from Summit Insight Group said he does not expect the suspension to hurt Nvidia's earnings.

-The question is whether it would be one or two years before fully autonomous vehicles are ready, Chan said, adding if it's pushed out further then the multiple for stock needs to come down as the valuation is very high.
+The question is whether it would be one or two years before fully autonomous vehicles are ready, Chan said, adding if it is pushed out further then the multiple for stock needs to come down as the valuation is very high.

-Nvidia, which generates bulk of its revenue from chips used in gaming and data centers, reported automotive revenue of $132 million in the fourth quarter ended Jan.
+Nvidia, which generates the bulk of its revenue from chips used in gaming and data centers, reported automotive revenue of $132 million in its fiscal fourth quarter ended Jan.
 28. That mainly consists of revenue from infotainment and development agreements for self-driving cars.

-(Reporting by Alexandria Sage in San Fransisco and Sonam Rai in Bengaluru, Additional reporting by Supantha Mukherjee in Bengaluru; Editing by Sriraj Kalluvila and Shounak Dasgupta)
+(Reporting by Alexandria Sage in San Fransisco and Sonam Rai in Bengaluru, Additional reporting by Supantha Mukherjee and Rama Venkat Raman in Bengaluru; Editing by Shounak Dasgupta and Leslie Adler)